StockSharp/doc/pt/topics/api/candles.md

 _connector.Subscribe(customTimeFrameSubscription);
 ```

-### Construindo Candles a Partir de Dados do Livro de Ofertas
+### Construir velas a partir de dados do livro de ofertas

 ```cs
 // Velas construídas a partir do meio do spread no livro de ofertas